San Francisco Get-Away, Day 1 of 3

 |The windmill is now whirling,

-World War II submarine, with Coit Tower in
+World War II submarine, with Coit Tower in the rainy background.

 Engine and motor-generator control room,

 A pair is in this "after engine room" and another in the "forward engine room."